 Located at the corner of Pico Boulevard and Main Street, the Civic Center has been revamped and refurbished and stands next to the Santa Monica Court House.
 1855 Main Street, Santa Monica

 Shortly after Ray and Jim's meeting on the beach, Jim moved in with the couple at this garage apartment on Fraser Avenue, just off Neilson Way in Santa Monica near Ocean Park.
 You'll find it a few houses in along a street full of charming little houses.

 Jim slept in the main bedroom, as Ray and Dorothy chose to move their mattress into the living room to be closer to the heater.
 And Jim had an electric blanket.
 The Jim Morrison bike tour wouldn't be complete without a stop here.

 Watch Ray Manzarek give a tour of Santa Monica and Venice, including a quick tour of the exterior of the 147 Fraser Avenue apartment.
 147 Fraser Avenue, Santa Monica

-Olivia's was a popular soul food restaurant whose patrons were mostly UCLA students.
-Having just graduated from UCLA film school, Morrison was just as broke as hundreds of other unemployed bohemians who flooded the area in search of cheap living.
+Olivia's was a favorite soul food restaurant whose patrons were mostly UCLA students.
+Having just graduated from UCLA film school, Morrison was just as broke as hundreds of other unemployed bohemians who flooded the area in search of affordable living.

 This young provocateur, known for saying outrageous and offensive things to get a rise out of people, needed a cheap place to eat.
 Morrison frequented Olivia's even more regularly than most.

 He would spend hours sitting at a table and looking out the window as cars crawled past "all stuffed with eyes," writing poems and lyrics for the concert that he said filled his head.

-Jim loved Olivia's, which was the inspiration for the song "Soul Kitchen".
-It is currently the home of ZJ Boarding House, a popular surf and skate shop at the corner of Main Street and Ocean Park Boulevard.
+Jim loved Olivia's, which was the inspiration for the song "Soul Kitchen."
+It is currently the home of ZJ Boarding House, a famous surf and skate shop at the corner of Main Street and Ocean Park Boulevard.
 2615 Main Street, Santa Monica

 The Doors performed at the 1,800 capacity venue on August 27, 1967 - a Sunday - and an old poster for this date lists three shows (at 3:30 p.m., 7:30 p.m., and 11 p.m.).
 1 Navy Street, Venice